dedsec1121fk/DedSec/README.md

     ```bash
     pkg update -y && pkg upgrade -y && pkg install git nano -y
     ```
+    > **Important:** Open the Termux application on your device before copying and pasting the command above.

 2.  **Clone the Repository**
     Download the project files from GitHub: